vrocky/gpt-automation/gpt_automation/docs/plugin_cli_conf_spec.md

 plugin-specific configurations defined in external files, particularly aligning with settings outlined in each plugin’s `manifest.json`.

+#### Logging

+All plugin-specific logs are routed to the central log file.
+Debug output will not clutter the console; only summary and errors are shown on the console.

 #### CLI Modifiers and Arguments

   1. **`--plugin-args <key>=<value>`**